somedaygone/deneb-help/intro/vega-lite-doc.md

 - Use the left nav bar to find what you are looking for when writing code
   - The [**Encoding**](https://vega.github.io/vega-lite/docs/encoding.html) links aren't what you might expect, and actually make learning about encodings a little more difficult.
 Encoding channels are things like `x`, `y`, `color`, `size`, and `text`.
 They are the next level after `encoding`.
 The links on the nav bar are properties of `encoding` channels, so they are next level after an encoding **channel**.
 For whatever reason, the left nav bar doesn't list encoding channels.
 To find the doc for a specific encoding channel, eg. `color`, click the link for the [`Encoding` page](https://vega.github.io/vega-lite/docs/encoding.html) and use the links at the top of the page.

+## Other helpful sites
+- [A Guide to Guides: Axes & Legends in Vega](https://observablehq.com/@vega/a-guide-to-guides-axes-legends-in-vega) - This page shows how to customize axes and legends with interactive controls

 ---
 [**Home**](../README.md)